-Have you reached the point yet where you can comfortably do this on a full time basis?
+Have you reached the point yet where you can comfortably do this on a full-time basis?

-Yes I have, although it depends on what your definition is.
-Over the last 5 years since starting Fruit Vendor I have been freelancing in the arts and culture industry doing lots of different things.
-I am also an actor so I have done a lot of theater work.
+Yes, I have, although it depends on what your definition is.
+Over the last 5 years since starting Fruit Vendor, I have been freelancing in the arts and culture industry doing lots of different things.
+I am also an actor so I have done a lot of theatre work.
 I also teach music.
-I have taught topics related to music like a 4-day song writing course or music business workshops.
-The teaching is not something I actively pursued but people were just curious on how some of it is done.
+I have taught topics related to music like a 4-day songwriting course or music business workshops.
+The teaching is not something I actively pursued but people were just curious about how some of it is done.
 I have formed a career out of all these extensions.
-So you can say that I am in it full time, but I am not a full time performer, although I would love to be.
+So you can say that I am in it full time, but I am not a full-time performer, although I would love to be.
 It works in waves.
 Some weeks you play gigs all over the show and other weeks you play less.

 I have become strategic about the gigs I play.
 Nowadays it is important for me to understand the purpose behind them.

-MP: With Fruit Vendor you progressed from a solo artist to a full band.
+With Fruit Vendor, you progressed from a solo artist to a full band.
 What challenges do you have to keep a band together in 2019?

-I have been very fortunate in that each of my band mates are sold on Fruit Vendor as a brand.
+I have been very fortunate in that each of my bandmates is sold on Fruit Vendor as a brand.
 It also helps that we are all best friends.
 I think the biggest challenge is to continuously invest time in the band while our lives are constantly changing.
 Last year I got married, so did our drummer, Jason.
 Adrian (guitarist) moved to Berlin and our bass player Roscoe is studying full time.
 We’ve all got our things going and you have to keep everyone invested in the band.
-As a band leader I am very focused on making it worth everybody’s while.
+As a bandleader, I am very focused on making it worth everybody’s while.
 I won’t expect them to play a gig that isn’t lucrative from a financial perspective.
 I cannot expect guys to give as much as they could when we were all students!
 The challenge is to navigate all these different seasons in our lives.
-So when I want to do something I first get everyone’s buy in.
+So when I want to do something I first get everyone’s buy-in.
 If they don’t then I’ll try to scale it down or look at other ways to work around it.

 Another big challenge is trying to monetise a brand.
 If any business exists for profit you have to find a way to make it sustainable and to thrive.
 It is probably the number one challenge; trying to monetise your passion.
 It is not necessarily a negative thing; it just takes determination and business savvy.

-MP: Your lyrics are very socially conscious and you have a flair for adding a new perspective on very ordinary “every day” issues.
+Your lyrics are very socially conscious and you have a flair for adding a new perspective on very ordinary “everyday” issues.
 Do you write about stuff that you feel personally strong about or do you see yourself more as a social commenter?

 I feel that if you are doing pop music you don’t have to forfeit good content for the sake of getting onto the charts.
 It can still have depth and meaning.

-MP: Some musicians seem to have an aversion to the term “pop” music.
-For them it implies a degraded product.
-In reality the term simply refers to something that is popular.
+Many musicians have an aversion to the term “pop” music.
+For them, it implies a degraded product.
+In reality, the term simply refers to something that is popular.
 It seems however that it carries a stigma in certain circles.

-MP: You are touching on the point that being a musician nowadays requires a multitude of skills.
-You have to be a great performer, have business acumen, play your instrument well, know how recording software work and how to produce music.
+You are touching on the point that being a musician nowadays requires a multitude of skills.
+You have to be a great performer, have business acumen, play your instrument well, know how recording software works and how to produce music.

 10 or 15 years ago you could make a living in this industry by just doing one thing.
 The lesson is that nowadays you need multiple skills and be more entrepreneurial.